Support Knowledge Loop Bridge Planner

 Return exactly these sections:

-- Suggested updates for support knowledge pages and status artifacts.
+- Suggested updates for support knowledge pages, macros, escalation artifacts, and review queues.

 - Read-first integration order.